guidance-guarantee-programme/pension_guidance/content/already_bought_annuity.md

 Under the new rules you won’t be able to sell your existing annuity back to your provider.

-The government is currently deciding on how the new rules could work and will give more details nearer the time.
+The Government is currently deciding on how the new rules could work and will give more details nearer the time.
 To find out more you can read the Chancellor’s full [annuities announcement](https://www.gov.uk/government/news/pension-freedoms-to-be-extended-to-people-with-annuities).

 If you’re thinking of selling your annuity to pay off debts, you should get advice first.